oneapi-src/oneAPI-samples/.repo-tools/Docs_Automation/README.md

-Due to complexity of th amount of ample, keeping the various charts up to date is challenging.
+Due to the complexity of the number of samples, keeping the various charts up to date is challenging.
 This directory contains a tool for maintaining the several documents contained within this repo

 |Files |location|Descriptions|
 |---|-|--|